-You apply a 100 psi pressure as shown in the figure below:
+You apply a 1 MPa (145.04 psi) pressure as shown in the figure below:

-1 In the SolidWorks Simulation Manager tree, right-click External Loads and select Pressure.

-The Pressure PropertyManager appears.

-- 2 Under Type, select Normal to selected face. - 3 In the graphics area, select the face shown in the figure. - 1 Face<1> appears in the Faces for Pressure list box. - 2 Set Units 📘 to psi. - 3 In the Pressure value box $\blacksquare$ , type 100. - 4 Check the Reverse direction box. - 5 Click 🖌.
+- 1 In the SolidWorks Simulation Manager tree, right-click External Loads and select Pressure. - The Pressure PropertyManager appears. - 2 Under Type, select Normal to selected face. - 3 In the graphics area, select the face shown in the figure. - 1 Face<1> appears in the Faces for Pressure list box. - 2 Set Units to N/mm^2 (MPa). - 3 In the Pressure value box $\coprod$ , type 1. - 4 Check the Reverse direction box. - 5 Click 🕢.

-SolidWorks Simulation applies the normal pressure to the selected face and Pressure-1 icon $\coprod$ appears in the External Loads folder.
+SolidWorks Simulation applies the normal pressure to the selected face and Pressure-1 icon papears in the External Loads folder.